News

 They wouldn’t break through in the top of the seventh though.
 Other than a walk, they got nothing going and went down without putting up a real scoring threat.

-The Barons were able to push a run across in the bottom of the seventh with an RBI double and it looked like they were going to get more with runners at second and third with one out, but Tyler Herges (Azusa Pacific) somehow limited the damage to just one run and got out of the jam.
+The Barons pushed a run across in the bottom of the seventh with an RBI double and it looked like they were going to bump the score with runners at second and third with one out, but Tyler Herges (Azusa Pacific) limited the damage to just one run and got out of the jam.

 And in the eighth, the Saints got that run back.
 Lazzara and Livingston, the Saints’ two hottest hitters, hit back-to-back doubles with Livingston’s scoring Lazzara to cut the lead back to one at a 2-1 score.